guansss/pixi-live2d-display/DOC_INDEX.md

 ## Quick Start

-Here are some entries that you're most likely to look for:
+Here are some pages that you're most likely to look for:

 - [Live2DModel](classes/index.live2dmodel.html)
 - [InternalModel](classes/index.internalmodel.html)